oconnor-marvin/Library/README.md

 <h4>Mistakes to learn from</h4>

 <ul>
 <li>Although very low on my list of priorities for this project, I really didn't like the styling.
-If anything it hurt my motivation for the project.</li>
+If anything it hurt my motivation for the project.

   In the future if I don't want to prioritise styling I will keep things as minimalist as possible.
-Perhaps it's an opportunity to start using frameworks to speed up the process too although that's perhaps something for later
+Perhaps it's an opportunity to start using frameworks to speed up the process too although that's perhaps something for later.</li>
 <li>My layout felt very messy at times making it hard to keep track of my code.
-Things got especially messy when using trial and error.</li>
+Things got especially messy when using trial and error.

   In the future when using trial and error I will look into using git to create a new branch.
-As hitting CTRL Z a lot caused much confusion.
+As hitting CTRL Z a lot caused much confusion.</li>

-<li>I came across using data attributes too late, making my remove function operate in a way I don't like, almost making the library array redundant and if this was a real app, it would cause havoc with memory.</li>
+<li>I came across using data attributes too late, making my remove function operate in a way I don't like, almost making the library array redundant and if this was a real app, it would cause havoc with memory.

   I feel this comes from not understanding the tools in my toolkit well enough.
-I think this will come in time and I have already learnt a lot in this app to help in the future.
+I think this will come in time and I have already learnt a lot in this app to help in the future.</li>

 <h4>Future improvements</h4>